boazbk/tcs/lec_07_other_models.md

 ::: {.proof data-ref="lambdaturing-thm"}
 We only sketch the proof.
 The "if" direction is simple.
 As mentioned above, evaluating λ expressions basically amounts to "search and replace".
 It is also a fairly straightforward programming exercise to implement all the above basic operations in an imperative language such as Python or C, and using the same ideas we can do so in NAND-RAM as well, which we can then transform to a NAND-TM program.

-For the "only if" direction, we need to simulate a NAND-TM program using a λ expression.
+For the "only if" direction, we need to simulate a Turing machine, or equivalently a NAND-TM program, using a λ expression.
 First, by [NANDlambdaex](){.ref} we can compute the $NAND$ function, and hence _every_ finite function, using the λ calculus.
 Thus proving the theory  boils down to simulating the _arrays_ of NAND-TM using the _lists_ of the enhanced λ calculus.